 Whitelist management

-On the Audit Alerts page in the DSC console, find the alert that you want to manage for an OSS bucket and click Add to Whitelist in the Actions column.
-You can specify the bucket, object, account, IP address, and operation type.
+On the Audit Alerts page, find the alert and click Add to Whitelist in the Actions column.
+Whitelist filters include: bucket, object, account, IP address, and operation type.